Glen Ella: Coaching career

 Glen Ella was Wallabies assistant coach during the 1995 Rugby World Cup in South Africa.
 Ella moved with his family to England and he coached Stourbridge for six months.
 He was a technical adviser to the Brumbies and also coached the Australian Sevens.

 According to ESPN, "He also served as Wallabies assistant coach under Eddie Jones and took on a similar role with Canada ahead of their 2007 Rugby World Cup campaign.
 In 2009 he was appointed to a four-man Fiji Rugby Union selection panel."

-In 2016, he was the backs' coach for the England team that toured Australia under coach Eddie Jones.
+In 2016, the England team that toured Australia under coach Eddie Jones engaged Ella's coaching services to develop England’s attacking play, and backs skills.